joomla analytics

 Modular Design

-Modular Home Design
+Modular Design & Engineering

 Modular homes are built at a factory and moved to the building site piece-by-piece.
 Modular homes are designed as a conventional home but created so they can be sliced into components for ease of transport and construction, which reduces waste and minimizes costs.
 At PSE Consulting Engineers, we have years of experience with sustainable building projects, many of which are featured in our blog.
 If you’re looking to build a modular or prefab home, design can be a powerful tool and such is the case in the new movement of modernist modular houses.
 The new modulars can be efficient and affordably designed with the intention of being green and sustainable.
 Modular design is also open to a variety of styles, from ultra-modern to mountain cabin and the adaptability for a modular to be eco-friendly stems partially from the very nature of its climate-controlled manufacturing.
 Coffee shops are also another popular use for this building style.

-Why build Modular?
+Why Build Modular?

 There are several reasons why modular homes and modular buildings have become so popular for new and seasoned homeowners across the country.

-Many believe that lower the cost is the main reason to build modular, but surprisingly, lower costs are only a secondary consideration.
+Many believe that lower cost is the main reason to build modular, but surprisingly, lower costs are only a secondary consideration.
 Modular homes take a shorter time for construction compared with site-built homes.
 This is due to the fact that while the modular home is being built in the factory, another crew is building the foundation at the same time.
-While it takes a year or more, to build a site-built home, it takes from three to eight months to build a modular home.
+While it takes a year or more to build a site-built home, it takes from three to eight months to build a modular home.
 This depends on the complexity of the modular building.
 Modular home construction is not delayed by rain, snow or extreme cold or hot weather.
 Also, modular homes are excellent choices for areas of short construction seasons such as wet climate locations.

 Read on to discover why PSE Consulting Engineers, LLC can guide you to a modular home that will fulfill all of your needs!